fatemehsoufian/DataMiningProject/phase1/README.md

   Throughout the project, the matplotlib library is utilized to visualize the outputs at appropriate stages.
 Matplotlib is a popular data visualization library in Python, which allows for the creation of various types of plots and charts to represent the analyzed data effectively.

-  By combining these different components, the project aims to provide a comprehensive framework for data preprocessing, statistical comparison, keyword extraction, and frequent pattern and association rule extraction
+  By combining these different components, the project aims to provide a comprehensive framework for data preprocessing, statistical comparison, keyword extraction, and frequent pattern and association rule extraction.

   ## Prerequisites